Northeast Maglev: Northeast Corridor

-Technology
+Technology and rolling stock

-The Northeast Maglev would use the SCMaglev superconducting maglev system developed by Central Japan Railway Company (JR Central).
+The Northeast Maglev would use the SCMaglev superconducting maglev system developed by Central Japan Railway Company (JR Central), with a variation of the high-speed L0 Series maglev train to be used as the rolling stock.

-JR Central has been developing SCMAGLEV technology since 1962.
+JR Central has been developing SCMaglev technology since 1962.
 The Japanese government fully approved the technology for passenger service in 2014, and JR Central began offering public rides on its Yamanashi test track that year.
 The train holds the world record for fastest maglev train.
-JR Central is now extending its SCMAGLEV line, called the Chūō Shinkansen, to connect Tokyo and Nagoya, and ultimately Osaka.
+JR Central is now constructing its first SCMaglev line, called the Chūō Shinkansen, to connect Tokyo and Nagoya, and later Osaka.

-Rolling stock

-The line aims to use a variation of the L0 Series that is used for the SCMAGLEV in Japan.